 The Japanese petty knives can be used effortlessly on a chopping board due to taller heels' longer blades.
 Whenever space constraints or a large knife may be very unwieldy, the petty knives come in handy.
 It can be used practically for everything from slicing cakes, cheese, vegetables, preparing garnish and deboning meat.

-The most distinctive and popular of all Japanese knife types, the Santoku is an all-rounder.
+The most distinctive and popular of all traditional Japanese knife types, the Santoku is an all-rounder.
 The name Santoku means three uses since it can cut everything from fish to meat and vegetables.
-Japanese knives developed these knives as a viable alternative to the chef's knife, called the Gyuto in Japanese.
+Japanese knives developed these knives as a viable alternative to the japanese chef knife, called the Gyuto in Japanese.

 First of all, the sharp point of the latter is replaced by another kind of tip called the sheep's foot.
 Here the backstrap or the top of the blade curves down sharply for meeting a more gently curved edge.